 A Kuvasz should be confident, self-assured, and able to remain calm and composed in any situation, setting or environment.
 The Kuvasz should have a very highly developed sense of situational awareness and ability to think critically and independently in various scenarios.
 This means that they can often differentiate between a real and perceived threat.
 A confident and stable Kuvasz will not attack anyone unnecessarily or unprovoked.
 It is often dogs that are lacking confidence and are fearful that lash out and potentially cause problems.

-One of the easiest ways to see confidence in a dog is body language.
-A dog that is relaxed, illustrates a pleasant facial expression, alert ear positioning, and carries its tail nice and high demonstrates confidence and a self-assured attitude as well as dominance.
+One of the easiest ways to see confidence in a dog is through body language.
+A dog that is relaxed, illustrates a pleasant facial expression, alert ear positioning, and carries its tail nice and high demonstrates confidence and a self-assured attitude as well as a level of dominance.
 LGDs are innately dominant, which contributes to their confidence and overall demeanour.

-One of my biggest pet peeves is to see Kuvaszok cowering in public, such as at a dog show, pet expo, or “meet the breed” events.
-How many so-called Kuvaszok do we see that are “Champions” or “Grand Champions” and a physically shaken with their tails between their legs simply because a judge wants to touch or examine them?
-To me this is completely unacceptable behaviour or temperament for a Kuvasz.
-This is also not a question of socialization as these insecure dogs are often very well socialized and taken to obedience and show preparation classes from early puppyhood and still exhibit signs of instability and fearfulness.
-In my opinion a solid and stable temperament is first and foremost genetic and based on generations of careful selection of breeding stock and it cannot be overcome by socialization alone.
+One of my biggest pet peeves is to see Kuvaszok cowardring in public, such as at dog shows, pet expos, or “meet the breed” events.
+How many so-called Kuvaszok do we see that are “Champions” or “Grand Champions” and are physically shaken with their tails between their legs simply because a judge wants to touch or examine them?
+For me, this is completely unacceptable behaviour or temperament for a Kuvasz.
+This is also not a question of socialization as these insecure dogs are often very well-socialized and often taken to obedience and show training classes from early puppyhood, yet are still exhibit signs of instability and fearfulness.
+In my opinion a solid and stable temperament is first and foremost genetic and based on generations of careful selection of breeding stock, and it cannot be overcome by socialization alone.

 Notice the body language of Zenta when she encounters this German Shepherd.
 Her tail is raised, her posture is erect and she confidently sniffs above the other dog's neck and back.
 Meanwhile, the German Shepherd turns his head away and tucks his tail under, signs of submission and lack of confidence/dominance